keyvantaj/Quantitative/README.md

 * [Time](https://docs.python.org/3/library/time.html) - This module provides various time-related functions.
 * [Yfinance](https://pypi.org/project/yfinance/) - Yahoo!
 Finance market data downloader (<i>version == 0.1.54</i>)
 * [cvxpy](https://www.cvxpy.org/) - CVXPY is a Python-embedded modeling language for convex optimization problems.
 It allows you to express your problem in a natural way that follows the math, rather than in the restrictive standard form required by solvers.(<i>version == 1.0.11</i>)
+* [ibapi](https://interactivebrokers.github.io/tws-api/index.html) - The TWS API is a simple yet powerful interface through which IB clients can automate their trading strategies, request market data and monitor your account balance and portfolio in real time.(<i>version == 9.76.1</i>)

 #### Local Modules